Brazoria County Court Records

 Birth and Death Records

 The County Clerk issues certified copies of birth certificates ($23.00 each) and death certificates ($21.00 for the first copy; $4.00 for each additional copy purchased at the same time).
-Access to birth records is restricted to the registrant, parents, legal guardians, managing conservators, adult children, and grandparents; a valid government-issued photo ID is required.
+Access to birth records is limited to the registrant, parents, legal guardians, managing conservators, adult children, and grandparents; a valid government-issued photo ID is required.
 Death records become public 25 years after the date of death.
-Applicants can request vital records in person at any County Clerk location, by mail using the Birth/Death Application form, or by email with credit card payment.
+You can request vital records in person at any County Clerk location, by mail using the Birth/Death Application form, or by email with credit card payment.
 The Texas DSHS Vital Statistics office also processes statewide birth and death certificate requests.

 Brazoria County Probate Court Records

 Probate jurisdiction in Brazoria County rests with the county courts at law, with County Court at Law No. 1 designated as the statutory probate court.
-Matters adjudicated include will probate, estate administration, guardianship of incapacitated persons, conservatorships, heirship determinations, and trust disputes.
+Matters handled include will probate, estate administration, guardianship of incapacitated persons, conservatorships, heirship determinations, and trust disputes.

 Where Probate Records Are Held